 Fraction Knapsack

-In the fractional knapsack problem, we have eight items of known values and weights.
-The capacity of the knapsack is also given.
-The objective is to fill the knapsack with these items in order to maximise the profit, but the total weight of the chosen objects cannot be more than the capacity of the knapsack.
-We can break weights into fractional values between zero and one, so fractional values are allowed.
+In the fractional knapsack problem, we have items of known values and weights, and a knapsack of given capacity.
+The objective is to fill the knapsack to maximise the profit, but the total weight of the chosen objects cannot exceed the capacity.
+Unlike the 0/1 knapsack problem, we can break weights into fractional values between zero and one, so fractional values are allowed.

 If a fraction of the i-th item is selected, then: